'Loyalty is hard to come by' - Ozil reacts after being dropped from Arsenal's 25-man Premier League squad | Goal.com

 Mikel Arteta left Ozil out of his official squad for the 2020-21 season on Tuesday, having kept him on the sidelines since the Gunners return to action post-lockdown back in June.

-The German midfield has now finally broken his silence on his omission from the squad, posting a message to his followers on social media outlining his disappointment.
+The German midfielder has now finally broken his silence on his omission from the squad, posting a message to his followers on social media outlining his disappointment.

 "This is a difficult message to write to the Arsenal fans that I've played for over the past few years.
-I'm really deeply disappointed by the fact that I have not been registered for the Premier League season for the time being," Ozil said on Twitter.
+I'm really deeply disappointed by the fact that I have not been registered for the Premier League season for the time being," Ozil said on Twitter and Instagram.

 "Upon signing my new contract in 2018, I pledged my loyalty and allegiance to the club that I love, Arsenal, and it saddens me that this has not been reciprocated.
 As I have just found out, loyalty is hard to come by nowadays.